-Who can participate in a clinical study?
+Who can participate in a clinical trials?

-Every year, thousands of clinical studies look for volunteers all over the world.
+Every year, thousands of clinical trials look for volunteers all over the world.
 Who these studies are looking for depends on the particular study.
 Some are looking for healthy participants, while others search for participants with a specific condition.

 What are eligibility criteria?